Updated: Jan 26

 Exploratory testing is probably one of the most efficient and effective testing methods for Agile teams to use.
 Exploratory testing differs from all other testing methods, as it requires a different state of mind.

-In exploratory testing, the test design, learning, and actual testing are done in parallel.
-This is the opposite of all other test methods, which separate these activities into different phases, from learning to design and finally test execution.
+In exploratory testing, the test design, learning, and actual testing are parallel.
+This is the opposite of all other test methods, which separate these activities into different phases, from learning to design and test execution.

-In the industry today, where the Agile frameworks are more popular than ever before, there is simply less room for testers to work with comprehensive test documentation and weeks of planning.
-To stay relevant, testers must be able to meet this challenge and master lightweight test approaches, which include risk-based testing and especially exploratory testing.
+Today, where the Agile frameworks are more popular than ever before, testers have less room to work with comprehensive test documentation and weeks of planning.
+To stay relevant, testers must meet this challenge and master lightweight test approaches, including risk-based testing and exploratory testing.

 Exploratory testing and Agile

-Using automated frameworks in an Agile environment is essential for obtaining the fast feedback that Agile teams need in order to succeed in their effort of delivering incremental releases frequently.
-However, the use of automated testing is not enough to ensure that the system meets all the requirements.
+Using automated frameworks in an Agile environment is essential for obtaining fast feedback.
+Agile teams need to deliver incremental releases frequently.
+However, automated testing is not enough to ensure that the system meets all the requirements.

-To guarantee that the system is built as desired by the customer, we must ensure that someone actually uses it, and adds the sort of testing that automated frameworks cannot give.
-This does not mean that we will need a comprehensive test document with detailed scripts for manual testing, as that does not make sense in an Agile environment.
+To guarantee that the system is built as desired by the customer, we must ensure that someone uses it and adds the sort of testing that automated frameworks cannot give.
+This does not mean we will need a comprehensive test document with detailed scripts for manual testing, as that does not make sense in an Agile environment.

 When should we use exploratory testing?

-Exploratory testing can be a great platform for many testing challenges.
-It is especially helpful in the following scenarios:
+Exploratory testing can be an excellent platform for many testing challenges.
+It is beneficial in the following scenarios:

 When you want to move beyond the ordinary scripts

-he usual testing process includes the execution of pre- written test scenarios.
+The usual testing process includes the execution of pre-written test scenarios.
 In some cases, we need to go further and use other paths without the constraints of tests that have been used repeatedly through the development process.

 When the pressure is high

-Exploratory testing is a lightweight method that allows Agile teams to work under pressure in a narrow time frame, and still to achieve efficient test coverage, mitigate risks and ensure that each delivery meets the quality standards.
+Exploratory testing is a lightweight method that allows Agile teams to work under pressure in a narrow time frame and still achieve efficient test coverage, mitigate risks and ensure that each delivery meets the quality standards.

 When you want to get another perspective

-Once the team has completed the scenario-based tests and you are still not convinced that all areas are covered, exploratory testing can be the best method to get the actual status without assumptions.
+Once the team has completed the scenario-based tests and is still not convinced that all areas are covered, exploratory testing can be the best method to get the actual status without assumptions.

 Another possibility is to let a non-technical person (customer, Product Owner, project manager etc.) run an exploratory session on the system.
 By doing so, the team gains the end user’s perspective on the current usability of the product.

-In fact, one of the most successful quality initiatives in my experience were the exploratory sessions executed by the Product Owners.
-As part of a sprint, the Product Owners took two hours to run a short exploratory session and ensure that the system is performing exactly as intended.
+One of the most successful quality initiatives in my experience was the product owners' exploratory sessions.
+As part of a sprint, the Product Owners took two hours to run a short exploratory session and ensure that the system performed exactly as intended.

-Besides the obvious technical benefits that such sessions add to the overall quality of the product, they increase the unity of the team as the Product Owners contribute to an area that is under the responsibility of the development team.
+Besides the obvious technical benefits that such sessions add to the overall quality of the product, they increase the team's unity as the Product Owners contribute to an area under the development team's responsibility.

 Feedback and estimations

-How many times have you been asked by your manager to provide a time estimation on a new feature that you need to test?
-Well, using ET, the tester can start working with the app and get a sense of what it will take to test it or simply share feedback about its current state.
+How many times has your manager asked you to provide a time estimation on a new feature that you need to test?
+Well, using ET, the tester can start working with the app and get a sense of what it will take to test it or share feedback about its current state.

-Exploratory testing is great when you need to handle different quality aspects related to bugs, for example:
+Exploratory testing is excellent when you need to handle different quality aspects related to bugs, for example:

 Conducting further tests to verify a bug.